-Chocolate Orange Viennese Biscuits Recipe By Imelda
+Chocolate Orange Viennese Biscuits Recipe By The Rambling Baker, Imelda Rose

 Nothing like freshly baked “Chocolate Orange Viennese Biscuits”, this recipe is perfect for afternoon tea or just as a sneaky snack anytime of the day.
 A completely uncomplicated recipe that will leave your home smelling of sweet success.
 Go on make a batch and share with your favourite people!

 – 50g icing sugar

 – Rind of 1 large orange

 1. Chop the Terry’s chocolate orange into very fine pieces and place into a medium sized mixing bowl.
 Place the cream into a small milk saucepan and bring to the boil.